JSLBrowning/jslbrowning/README.md

 - ⚡ Fun fact: ...
 -->

-I’m a Ph.D. student at Auburn University, studying computer science and software engineering. 🖥️ My studies are currently focused on machine learning. 🤖
+I’m a Ph.D. student at Auburn University, studying computer science and software engineering. 🖥️ My studies are currently focused on artificial intelligence and machine learning. 🤖

 Chances are you’re here because of [that other thing](https://wallofhistory.com/ "Wall of History"), though. 📚 If you’re interested in looking at the code, you can do so [here](https://github.com/JSLBrowning/Wall-of-History), but be warned — it’s still kind of a mess down there.